ThatGuyOliver/HA0-10VDimmerInputSignal/README.md

 ## Hurdles and Lessons Learned

-One of the biggest challenges in this project was the very first upload of the program to the Arduino Opta.
+One of the biggest challenges in this project was the very first upload of the program to the Arduino Opta using the Arduino Opta PLC IDE.
 Getting the device into the correct state for programming was not straightforward, and this created a lot of frustration during the initial setup.
 The issue was eventually solved by using the Arduino Opta Factory Reset Tool.
 After restoring the device to a clean state, the program could be uploaded properly and the Opta started behaving as expected.